Day 26: Terminated

 - Lastly and most importantly, the Fire Charm.
 Alongside a passable Fire/Ignite resistance of 30%, this precious hoop gives you the Magic Bracer ability, and that’s the only ability you really ever need, if you’re like me and have no creativity.
 Magic Bracer is the equivalent of Leaf Bracer, except it works for every spell in the game!

 One of the strangest elements of synthesis is that spell panels require items called Recipes to be synthed.
 Sounds like KH2, doesn’t it?
 Well look again, because in this game, Recipes are acquired in moderate bulk and consumed when used.
 God knows why it happens from a narrative perspective.
 How do you find new Recipes to replace the ones the Moogle is cramming your their throat in front of your eyes?
 That’s the real kick in the pants: with only a few very, very rare exceptions, the game only gives you Recipes as mission rewards or in chests, both of which are finite.
-If you run out, you have to rely on what’s called the Random Mission Reward, which is given to you after you complete a mission, even a Holo-Mission repeat.
-While the Random Mission Rewards are generated off a shortlist and you are guaranteed to get something, the odds of getting a specific item from that shortlist are as low as 15% after clearing the mission, making extensive spell synthesis all but impossible.
+If you run out, you have to rely on what’s called the Random Mission Reward, which is given to you after you complete a mission, including Holo-Mission repeats.
+While the Random Mission Rewards are generated off a shortlist and you are guaranteed to get something, the odds of getting a specific item from that shortlist are as low as 15%, making extensive spell synthesis all but impossible.

 And did I mention that high-level spells require low-level spell panels as components, which means if you want to synth high-level spells, you may first need to fish around for low-level spell recipes?
 Bite me, Days.